 - The average digitally connected human is inundated with a minimum of 2,000 outbound marketing interruptions daily.
 As a result, consumers are figuring out more and more creative ways to block these messages, for example, ad-blocking browser extensions, caller ID, and email spam filtering.

 - The cost of learning something new or shopping online is much lower than attending a seminar or flying to a trade show.

-Rather than focusing on outbound marketing to people trying to block you out, you can focus on inbound marketing, where you help yourself, and your business be visible to people already interested in your industry.
+Rather than focusing on outbound marketing to people trying to block you out, you can focus on the benefits of inbound marketing, where you help yourself, and your business be visible to people already interested in your industry.

 Who uses inbound marketing and why?

-Inbound marketing is a strategy that can be used by any business seeking to build a deeper, more dynamic relationship with their customers.
+Inbound marketing tactics can be used by any business seeking to build a deeper, more dynamic relationship with their customers.
 So, everyone who can use inbound marketing should.
-Plus, around 85% of consumers conduct research online before buying.
+Plus, around 85% of consumers conduct research online before making a purchase.
 Inbound marketing can meet customers where they’re at in the buyer’s journey and provide them with helpful resources that build trust.

 It’s especially great for small businesses because it’s relatively inexpensive and creates a living library of branded content.